 #5 You become Mr. Uber-Platinum-Gold-Diamond-Titanium Status for Life

 You receive free upgrades on every flight, every hotel room.
 You accumulate enough frequent user points/miles/etc to enjoy free vacations for the rest of your life

 Again, the truth is a more moderate version of this myth.
 Many consultants will rack up serious points – especially the longer you’ve been a consultant and the more senior you are – and will have “Status” on every major airline and hotel chain.
 At my peak, I was Starwood Platinum, AA Platinum, and middle-tier status on a few other airlines and hotel chains.
 But I’ve already run out of free hotel nights and free flights (sorry, readers!).
 And Platinum status doesn’t last forever – otherwise, these Status programs would be major money losers.
-The minute you quit consulting is the minute you’ll lose it.
+The minute you quit consulting is the minute you’ll lose it, unless you plan to maintain spend on travel reward credit cards.
 Hopefully it’s not a big enough loss to sway your decision – but it is one factor of the consulting lifestyle that can become addicting, particularly over extended periods of time.

 Wondering what other myths about the management consulting industry and career you believe to be true?
 Our 3 Month Mastery will break it down for you – what to expect, how to roll with the industry and come up on top.